arjun-menon/pypage/README.md

 Static Python Page Generator (pypage)
 =====================================
 **pypage** is a really simple static page generator for Python.
 Ever wanted to programmatically generate parts of your HTML page without resorting to server-side solutions? (perhaps you can only host static pages?)
-Well, that's where ***pyapge*** come in.
+Well, that's where **pypage** come in.
 It's a drop-dead simple solution for generating snippets or the whole of your static page using Python.

 Tutorial
 --------